 The Village of Sturtevant (WI) built the depot in the Renaissance Business Park.
 The new 2006 depot is a mile north by rail of the original 1901 Milwaukee Road depot.

-On August 14, 2006, the new depot opened with ADA-compliant facilities, improved safety, and more parking.
-The new depot kept the trademark Victorian-inspired octagon tower complete and the decorative brackets of the former depot’s design.
+On August 14, 2006, the new depot opened, featuring ADA-compliant facilities, enhanced safety, and additional parking.
+The new depot retained the trademark Victorian-inspired octagon tower, as well as the decorative brackets from the former depot’s design.

 The original Milwaukee Road Depot resides in a park in Caledonia, WI.